-How to find a product your buyers will love
+Find a product your buyers will love in 2022 (Revised).

-Every sponsor starts off with the greatest of intentions.
-Your group needs money so you search the internet for companies that carry the product you’re interested in selling.
-Students seem ready to go out and make sales and your gut tells you people will buy.
+Every sponsor starts with the greatest of intentions.
+Your group needs money, so you search the internet for companies that carry the product you're interested in selling.
+Students seem ready to go out and make sales, and your gut tells you people will buy.

-If only school fundraising success was this easy.
-If you’ve ever started off with these types of expectations only to fall woefully short, you’re not alone.
+If only school fundraising success were this easy.
+If you've ever started with these expectations only to fall short, you're not alone.

 Whose fault is it?
-Surely you did everything you thought you needed to do so it must have been the company’s fault.
-Or perhaps you ended up competing with another group who also sold a similar product.
+Surely you did everything you thought you needed, so it must have been the company's fault.
+Or perhaps you ended up competing with another group selling a similar product.

-Many sponsors are shocked once they collect the order forms and money from their students and find most didn’t sell anything at all.
+Many sponsors are shocked once they collect their students' order forms and money and find that most don't sell anything.
 You found this surprising because your students seemed interested, at least at first.

 You can always blame it on the sales catalog.
 People weren't as excited about the products as you thought they'd be.
 Or, perhaps they'd already purchased from someone else.
 Sometimes people express "buyer's remorse".

 All of these hurdles will have to be overcome if you want to be successful.
-If you’ve ever suffered through any of these things, you shouldn’t have to experience them again.
-It’s time to learn from the past and move onto greener pastures.
+If you've ever suffered through these things, you shouldn't have to experience them again.
+It's time to learn from the past and move on to greener pastures.

-There are 2 ways to improve sales.
-One, provide effective sales tools to your students, and two, find better products to sell.
+There are two ways to improve sales.
+One, provide effective sales tools to your students; two, find better products to sell.

-You can find ways to improve student sales performance by reviewing some of our other articles, including 3 Powerful High School Fundraising Tools for 2020.
+You can find ways to improve student sales performance by reviewing our other articles, including 3 Powerful High School Fundraising Tools for 2022.

 However, this article focuses on how to overcome buyer resistance by fixing your product issue.